Looking for a new Netflix obsession to see you through this stuttering start to 2021? You've come to the right place.

 Think Buffy, not The Punisher.
 Yes, the witches all worship the actual devil, but there are plenty of laughs and black humour to be found.
 Sabrina (played with immense charm by Mad Men's Kiernan Shipka) must juggle her mortal life with her witchy side, battling evil headmasters, nightmare demons, boys, squabbling aunts, and a delightfully scene-stealing Michelle Gomez.

 The supporting cast is delightful, the stories are fun, and the lavish, colourful, Gothic-infused set designs and costumes are to die for.
+It returns for part four on 31st December, only on Netflix.

 Making a Murderer